List of Person of Interest characters: Sameen Shaw

 As the world falls apart from the ICE-9 virus, Shaw visits Root's grave in an attempt to say goodbye, but is unable to.
 She is then contacted by the Machine who uses Root's voice and She aids her in escaping a Samaritan ambush.
 During the final battle with Samaritan, Shaw works with Fusco to defend the Machine, capturing Samaritan agent Jeffrey Blackwell in the process.
 Shaw realizes Blackwell is Root's killer and shows her cold rage but she first decides to listen to the Machine.
-Before Shaw and Fusco leave the Machine per Her request, the Machine passes on a final message from Root to Shaw who is able to finally say goodbye to Root.
+Before Shaw and Fusco leave the Machine per Her request, the Machine passes on a final message from Root to Shaw, who is able to finally say goodbye to Root.
 A few moments later Blackwell escapes after seriously wounding Fusco.

 A week later, Shaw hunts down and kills Blackwell in revenge for Root.
 She then meets a recovering Fusco in a café, neither of them knowing if Reese or Finch survived.
-Shaw then takes Bear and walks down the street before being contacted by the Machine's copy, still using Root's voice, and smiles at a near by camera. ("return 0") It appears that Shaw, chosen again as the Machine's Primary Asset and now also somewhat of an Analog Interface, will continue working numbers with the Machine.
+Shaw then takes Bear and walks down the street before being contacted by the Machine's copy, still using Root's voice, and smiles at a nearby camera ("return 0").
+It appears that Shaw, chosen again as the Machine's Primary Asset and now also somewhat of an Analog Interface, will continue working numbers with the Machine.